A Route That Keeps Getting Harder — But Still Works for the Right Profile

 Skill Level Now Requires Graduate-Level Roles

-The minimum skill level was raised to RQF Level 6 (graduate level).
+Effective 22 July 2025, the minimum skill level was raised to RQF Level 6 (graduate level), removing 111 Standard Occupational Classification (SOC) codes from the eligible list.
 This eliminates many mid-skill occupations that previously qualified under Level 3.
 If your role is below graduate level, it no longer qualifies for this visa.

 English Requirement Raised to B2

-The English language requirement has been raised from B1 to B2 (upper-intermediate level).
+From 8 January 2026, the English language requirement was raised from B1 to B2 (upper-intermediate level).
 For IELTS, this typically means a score of at least 5.5–6.0 in each component.
-This affects applicants who previously met the B1 threshold.
+This affects applicants who previously held B1 approval and are extending, renewing, or newly applying.

 ILR Now Takes 10 Years